dahai0013/subtitle2tranlatedwordslist/README.md

 ### Phase 1a

     1- srt substitute file >>> remove the time stamps create 2 files : list of text subtitle + list of "description information" example

-2- from the "subtitles words only "
+    2- from the "subtitles words only
         1- count all the words  ( summary )
         2- count only the unique words ( provide stat of words / subtitle text + unique words summary ) 3- More advance: count only the same word for: masculin/feminim, also "la + noums" /"el + noums" = 1 words ,  various tense verbs = 1 words

     3- create a list + translation
-    1- translate the words, order based on the count per subtitle 2- more advance:
+        1- translate the words, order based on the count per subtitle
-          add the letter "V"  ( verb)  and add the infinitive form of the verb add the letter "N" ( noums ) ,.... >>> for the Noums add " el" or "la" may be other . . . ????

 ### Phase 1b